 What is Pediatric Epilepsy?

+Children with epilepsy have seizures (quick, uncontrollable disturbances in the brain).
+A child with epilepsy has a high risk for recurring seizures.
 Neurons in the brain send out electrical impulses to communicate with each other and with parts of the body.
-These electrical impulses control everything in your body, like movements and your senses.
-When too many neurons send out impulses simultaneously, the brain is overloaded and a seizure occurs.
-This can cause abnormal movements, change in behavior, or loss of consciousness.
-It is not uncommon for a child to have one or two seizures.
-Children with epilepsy, however, have repeated seizures.
+These electrical impulses control everything in the body, like movement and your senses.
+When too many neurons send out impulses at the same time, the brain can get overloaded.
+This can cause a seizure.

 What are the different types of Pediatric Epilepsy?